Interfacial Fracture

 The fracture path is easy to identify without heavy interpretation overhead.
 This is a clear baseline example of interface-following fracture.

-It works well as a comparison case next to more complex interface failures where voids, contamination, or mixed fracture paths are also present.
+It is a clean comparison case next to more complex interface failures where voids, contamination, or mixed fracture paths are also present.

-It also works well for fracture-path recognition before moving to more ambiguous images.
+It also supports fracture-path recognition before moving to more ambiguous images.

 Best comparison value